 Note: You need to assign the role according to your business needs, but each role should be covered by at least one organization while creating a channel.

-Click on the “Create” button after entering all of the details and your channel will be created.
+Click on the “Save” button after entering all of the details and your channel will be created.

 The channel will appear under the “Channel” tab only after at least one peer has been added.
 To know more about adding a peer to the channel, please refer to this section.

-Section one contains the general information about the channel, such as the block height, current block hash, previous block hash, policy, capabilities, and status.
+Section one contains the general information about the channel, such as the block height, current block hash, previous block hash, policy, and capabilities.

 The second section in the lower part of the screen constitutes five tabs.

-This tab shows organizations with their rights and peers that are a part of the selected channel.
-This section reflects an application part of a channel configuration.
+This tab shows organizations and peers that are a part of the selected channel.

 Info: We recommend having at least one anchor peer for the organization for service discovery.